1jss/C9-lang/README.md

 `clang -std=c99 -Wall -Wextra main.c -o main`

 ## Types
-C9 is a typed language and uses the types defined in `types.h` which is included in the `code` folder.
+C9 is a typed language and uses the types defined in `types.h` which can be found in the [C9-libs repo](https://github.com/1jss/C9-libs).
 These are:

 | Type    | Description             |
 | ------- | ----------------------- |